ANAGEO/RFprob_to_uncertainty/README.md

 - uncert\_level : "Uncertainty level" which is simply the difference between first\_prop  and  second\_prop.

 A low value of the "uncert\_level" indicates a high uncertainty of classification from RF.

+### Versions
+V1.0 -> Python code used in the publication GRIPPA & al. 2018

+### Todos
+* Add a version of the code that enables for the same table manipulation (cross-tab) with Postgresql (for very large dataset management).